hop-protocol/contracts/README.md

 #### Bridges

-**Accounting.sol**: Abstract contract that is responsible for the accounting of the L1 and L2 bridges.
+**Accounting.sol** - Abstract contract that is responsible for the accounting of the L1 and L2 bridges.
 A bonder can stake or unstake their funds using functions in this contract.
 All credits and debits are accounted accounted for and updated in this contract.

-**Bridge.sol**: Abstract contract that inherits `Accounting.sol` and has the base, shared functionality for `L1_Bridge.sol` and `L2_Bridge.sol`.
+**Bridge.sol** - Abstract contract that inherits `Accounting.sol` and has the base, shared functionality for `L1_Bridge.sol` and `L2_Bridge.sol`.
 This contract's main functionality is to handle user withdrawals on any chain.
 It is also responsible for settling withdrawals and updating a bonder's credit.
 This contract has helper functions to retrieve data related to transfers.

-**L1_BridgeConfig.sol**: This contract contains getters and setters for L1_Bridge related variables.
+**L1_BridgeConfig.sol** - This contract contains getters and setters for L1_Bridge related variables.
 Most of these variables are associated with challenges.

-**L1_Bridge.sol**: This contract inherits `Bridge.sol` and `L1_BridgeConfig.sol`.
+**L1_Bridge.sol** - This contract inherits `Bridge.sol` and `L1_BridgeConfig.sol`.
 There are four main entities that will use this contract and four main functionalities within it.
 A **user** can use this contract to send tokens to an L2.
 A **bonder** can use this contract to bond transfer roots.
 An **off-chain node** will use this contract to confirm transfer roots. **Anyone** can challenge and resolve a transfer bond.

-**L2_Bridge.sol**: This abstract contract inherits `Bridge.sol` and `ERC20.sol`.
+**L2_Bridge.sol** - This abstract contract inherits `Bridge.sol` and `ERC20.sol`.
 Similar to `L1_Bridge.sol`, there are four entities that will use this contract with four main functionalities within in.
 A **user** can use this contract to send tokens to either an L1 or an L2.
 They can also withdraw their tokens on an L2 through this contract.
 A **bonder** can bond a withdrawal on behalf of a user.
 An **off-chain node** will use this contract to mint new H Tokens.
 The **governance** entity can set various parameters.

 This contract is also an ERC20 contract that represents as an h token.
 Each mainnet token is represented 1:1 by an h token (e.g., 1 mainnet DAI has a corresponding hDAI).
 This bridge handles the minting/burning, transfers, and all ERC20 related functionality of these h tokens.

-**L2_ArbitrumBridge.sol / L2_OptimismBridge.sol**: These contracts inherit `L2_Bridge.sol` and add L2 specific implementation details.
+**L2_ArbitrumBridge.sol / L2_OptimismBridge.sol** - These contracts inherit `L2_Bridge.sol` and add L2 specific implementation details.
 These are the contracts that will be deployed on each L2.

 ### Definitions